Plenyx/PlenBotLogUploader/README.md

 To update the bot you need to overwrite the previous executable.

 ## Uninstall/Reinstall
-To remove all application settings, remove the "PlenBotLogUploader.exe.config" file located in the directory of the executable or use "Reset all settings" button inside the application.
+To remove all application settings, remove the "PlenBotLogUploader.exe_Url_xxx" folders located in the "%AppData%\Plenyx's_Bad_Software", use "Reset all settings" button inside the application or launch the application with -resetsettings flag.

 To remove all the saved logs, remove the "uploaded_logs.csv" file located in the directory of the executable.